 There are also amendments added to the peat, which can include:

-- Coir: Coir is a coconut fiber by-product and works similar to peat in providing good drainage while also retaining water.
-It’s often used as a substitute in areas where peat is hard to come by.
+Coir: Coir is a coconut fiber by-product and works similarly to peat in providing good drainage while also retaining water.
+As mentioned above,coir is becoming a substitute for peat.

 You may see vermiculite for sale at home improvement stores, for use in insulation or plaster.
 This grade vermiculite is not really suitable for potting mixes since it does not absorb water easily.